 How to calculate 15-minute drive time polygons in Python

 In modern retail site selection automation, accurately defining a 15-minute drive time catchment area is foundational for evaluating market penetration, competitor proximity, and demographic accessibility.
-While theoretical Euclidean buffers fail to account for road networks, topographical barriers, and intersection delays, network-based isochrones provide the spatial precision required by retail planners, real estate analysts, and location intelligence teams.
-This technical reference details the exact procedural implementation, configuration parameters, and pipeline recovery strategies required to execute this workflow reliably in production environments.
+Network-based isochrones provide the spatial precision required by retail planners, real estate analysts, and location intelligence teams; Euclidean buffers do not.
+This reference details the exact procedural implementation, configuration parameters, and pipeline recovery strategies required to execute this workflow reliably in production environments.

 Prerequisites & Environment Configuration

-The core of this workflow relies on the OpenRouteService /v2/isochrones/driving-car endpoint, which computes reachable areas based on OpenStreetMap routing profiles.
+The core of this workflow relies on the OpenRouteService (ORS) /v2/isochrones/driving-car endpoint, which computes reachable areas based on OpenStreetMap routing profiles.
 Before initiating requests, ensure your Python environment includes requests, geopandas, shapely, and pandas.
-The API requires a valid key, which must be passed in the Authorization header.
-When Configuring OpenRouteService for Drive-Time Maps, the most critical payload parameters are locations, range_type, range, and profile.
-For a strict 15-minute drive time polygon, range_type must be set to time, range to [900] (representing 900 seconds), and profile to driving-car.
+The API key must be passed in the Authorization header as a plain string (not Bearer <key>).
+When Configuring OpenRouteService for Drive-Time Maps, the most critical payload parameters are locations, range_type, range, and the profile embedded in the URL path.
+For a strict 15-minute drive time polygon, set range_type to "time" and range to [900] (900 seconds).

 Production-Ready Implementation

 The following function constructs the request payload, handles HTTP and network exceptions, and converts the resulting GeoJSON into a validated GeoDataFrame.
-It implements exponential backoff, connection pooling, and explicit geometry sanitization to meet enterprise-grade reliability standards.
+It implements exponential backoff, connection pooling, and explicit geometry sanitization.

 import requests